abalbanyan/GradeMe/jest/README.md

 There are two ways to create a test.
 One is to put the JavaScript files in a `__tests__` directory, the other is to name the file `something.test.js`.
 Either way is fine and can be adapted to how you best see fit.

-For a few examples of how to write some basic tests, take a look on the [Jest Docs](https://facebook.github.io/jest/docs/en/getting-started.html) or in our repo [here](jest/example).
+For a few examples of how to write some basic tests, take a look on the [Jest Docs](https://facebook.github.io/jest/docs/en/getting-started.html) or in our repo [here](example).

+After you've written some new code or tests you can quickly run them locally with `yarn test`.

 A few quick gotchas that can pop up frequently: